-I filled out the paperwork and submitted it, it was Labor Day Weekend and in those days, schools were just getting ready to start.
-As I was walking out, the clerk said, you might as well take this newsletter of listings because we’re going to mail it out after the holiday.
-I looked it over and there was a position.
-My heart leapt as I tried to find this small town on the map.
+I filled out the paperwork and submitted it, it was Labor Day Weekend, and in those days, schools were getting ready to start.
+As I walked out, the clerk said, you might as well take this newsletter of listings because we’re going to mail it out after the holiday.
+I looked it over, and there was a position.
+My heart leaped as I tried to find this small town on the map.
 I couldn’t find it (no computers in those days).
 I picked up the phone and reached the Principal.
-I told him of my interest and he said, can you get here today?
-It was then that I realized I was going to make a transition from years and years of being a student to having my first teaching position.
-I interviewed and received the job, but then all the anxiety started building.
-Was I ready?
-Did I study hard enough?
-Can I actually do this?
+I told him of my interest, and he said, can you get here today?

 t was then that I realized I would transition from years and years of being a student to having my first teaching position.
 I interviewed and received the job, but all the anxiety started building.
 Was I ready?
 Did I study hard enough?
 Can I do this?